stases/math4ai_temp/docs/essentials/probability_calculus.md

 # Probability calculus

-{: .content }
+{: .motivation }
-In this section we will deep dive into the calculus of probability.
-Specifically, we will learn how to answer queries such as marginals and conditionals given our joint distribution.
-For this, we need to meet a series of rules that will be some or our best friends when doing probability theory first.
+In the previous section, we hinted that a joint distribution is very useful to have, for it allows us to answer any question we might have about (subsets of) the random variables.
+In this section, we will study how to compute these questions by introducing the most important rules of probability theory.

 ## Chain rule and conditional probabilities

 Suppose we have two random variables $$X$$ and $$Y$$ with joint distribution $$\mathbb{P}(X, Y)$$.
 We understand
 $$\mathbb{P}(X=x, Y=y)$$ as the probability that $$X$$ has outcome $$x$$ and $$Y$$ has outcome $$y$$.
-Intuitively, we can also understand that joint probability as follows: my believe that $$X$$ will take on outcome $$x$$ and $$Y$$ takes on outcome $$y$$ can be 'decomposed' into my belief that $$X$$ will take on $$x$$ in general, and then that $$Y$$ takes on value $$y$$ given that $$X$$ has taken on value $$x$$.
+Intuitively, we can also understand that joint probability as follows: my belief that $$X$$ will take on outcome $$x$$ and $$Y$$ takes on outcome $$y$$ can be 'decomposed' into my belief that $$X$$ will take on $$x$$ in general, and then that $$Y$$ takes on value $$y$$ given that $$X$$ has taken on value $$x$$.
 For example, my belief in me studying well and passing the exam is simply my belief in me studying well in general combined with my belief that if I study well, I will pass the exam.
 Formally, we write this as

 $$\mathbb{P}(X=x, Y=y) = \mathbb{P}(X=x) \cdot \mathbb{P}(Y=y \mid X=x).$$

-Actually, the oposite reasoning also goes, so
+The opposite reasoning also goes, so

 $$\mathbb{P}(X=x, Y=y) = \mathbb{P}(Y=y) \cdot \mathbb{P}(X=x \mid Y=y).$$